neelakansha85/site-setup-wizard/readme.txt

 9. Analytics page for metrics collection

 == Upgrade Notice ==

+= 1.5 =
+Provides a new step for selecting Themes to users.

+= 1.4.1=
+Fixed a critical issue related to your custom settings.
+Please update now.

 = 1.4 =
 This version changes the value for default settings.